There was a problem loading the comments.

 This information can prove to be a valuable resource for traders when assessing the reward/risk of a particular chart pattern by providing the trader with information regarding possible price projections, risk parameters, and time-related tendencies.

-Autochartist Volatility Analysis is the analytical instrument which provides for the Forex trader, for example information on the average pip movement during specific time frames, the likelihood for upside or downside momentum (based on history), the maximum expected price movements (statistical highs and lows) across various time frames, and expected price movements over weekday and hourly time frames.
+Autochartist Volatility Analysis is an analytical instrument that provides the Forex trader with information on the average pip movement during specific time frames, the likelihood of upside or downside momentum (based on history), the maximum expected price movements (statistical highs and lows) across various time frames, and expected price movements over weekday and hourly time frames.

-The average movement during specific time frames is important information for a trader because it takes the guesswork out of trying to figure out where a market will move, or if upside and downside objectives are reasonable.
+The average movement during specific time frames is important information for a trader because it takes the guesswork out of figuring out where a market will move or if upside and downside objectives are reasonable.
 Instead of trying to manually figure out profit targets and stop losses while determining which trade position to enter, a trader can use empirical data to set stop loss or profit targets, thus eliminating the randomness of such a choice.

 Share via